Building the AI-First Bank: A Strategic Guide

 5 The AI-First Bank Architecture

-Now that we’ve defined agent types, where do they actually operate?
+Now that we’ve defined agent types, where do they operate?
 An AI-first bank architecture is organized into six layers, each serving a distinct purpose.
 Experience Agents live in the customer-facing layer, Domain Agents execute work in the action layer, and the intelligence layer coordinates both.

-Figure: The AI-First Bank Architecture is organized into six functional layers.
+Figure 4: The AI-First Bank Architecture is organized into six functional layers.
 Experience Agents handle customer interaction, Domain Agents execute business processes, and the Intelligence Layer coordinates workflows—all wrapped in a unified Control Plane for governance.

 2: Action Layer: The Action Layer executes core banking work: loan origination, payments, fraud checks, cash management, and servicing.
 Domain Agents orchestrate these processes, connecting multiple systems and enforcing business rules.
-What used to be rigid, sequential workflows become flexible, policy-governed sequences that adapt based on data and context.
+What used to be rigid, sequential workflows become policy-governed sequences that adapt based on data and context.

 6: Control Plane and Deployment Infrastructure: Two elements cut across all layers.
 The Control Plane provides enterprise-wide security, governance, compliance, and auditability.
 The underlying deployment infrastructure ensures agents and supporting services can run consistently across on-premise and cloud environments, without changing how they are governed or controlled.
 Together, these capabilities allow innovation while preserving regulatory discipline and data protection.